 In our series ‘HENK at home' we visit people who inspire us to get a glimpse into their daily lives at home.
 This time we visited Michiel Bosman, who lives with his partner in a beautiful corner house in Bodegraven.

 Michiel Bosman is a photographer with a fast-growing Instagram account that showcases his stylish and photogenic interior.
-Two years ago, he and his partner Tomas moved into a 1914 corner house in Bodegraven.
+Two years ago, him and his partner Tomas moved into a 1914 corner house in Bodegraven.
 After rigorous renovation the old building has been refurbished, yet it still retains its authentic elements such as the original stained-glass windows and glamorous ceiling ornaments.
 The result is an elegant and minimalist interior which boasts a refined mix of old and new.